TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 ### 60. Physical Interface
 * The **physical interface** entails physical interaction with the game (i.e., buttons, touch controls)

 * What does the player pick up and touch?
-Can this be made more pleasing?
+Can this be made more pleasing (aesthetically or experientially)?
 * How does this map to the actions in the game world?
 Can the [[Knowledge in the Head and In the World#Natural Mappings|mappings]] be more direct?
 * If you can’t create a custom physical interface, what metaphor are you using when you map the inputs to the game world?
 * How does the physical interface look under [[#17.
 The Toy]]?